MIDFIELDR/midfieldr/README.md

 MIDFIELD research database, a sample of which is available in the midfielddata data package.

-midfieldr provides these functions for processing student-level data:
+midfieldr provides these functions for manipulating student-level data:

 - `add_completion_status()` Determine completion status for every student